AresValley/Artemis-DB/static/192/description.md

-Global Maritime Distress and Safety System's Digital Selective Calling (GMDSS-DSC) is a maritime communication protocol intended to initiate ship-to-ship, ship-to-shore and shore-to-ship radiotelephone and MF/HF radiotelex calls.
+Global Maritime Distress and Safety System's Digital Selective Calling System is a maritime communication protocol using FSK, quite similar to SITOR and used on VHF, MF and HF marine bands.
+The full description of the protocol is described in ITU document M-493.

+This mode is derived from the CCIR 493-4 Selcall format.